Welcome back, Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

 He didn't want Dean anywhere nearby.

-Here comes Howard Dean all over the media, sounding like the Republicans ought to be sounding, saying the things Republicans ought to be saying to kill this bill.
+So here's Dean all of a sudden when the public options tossed out, when the Medicare expansion is tossed out, here comes Howard Dean all over the media sounding like the Republicans ought to be sounding, saying the things Republicans ought to be saying to kill this bill.

 It's a question from Stephanopoulos.

-The president's poll numbers at New Lowe's.
+The president's poll numbers at new lows.

 A lot of leading Democrats believe if this bill goes down, it'll cripple the Obama presidency.